Create Message

 "0 Attachments" button

-The "0" indicates that there are no attachments on the current e-mail.
-Click this button to add an attachment to your e-mail.
-You will follow the usual Browse and Upload process, then click on the Preview and Return button to return and finish creating the rest of your e-mail.
+Follow the usual Browse and Upload process, then click on the Preview and Return button to return and finish creating the rest of your email.

-Once you've added an attachment to your e-mail, this button will be updated to reflect this: 1 Attachment.
+Once you've added an attachment to your email, this button will be updated to reflect this: 1 Attachment.
 Click the button again if you wish to add additional attachments.

 Tip